-- Notify authorities at trip site and enlist their help - Establish a search party and check all areas where child was last seen - The teacher must immediately notify the Head of School, Director of Finance or other MEMT member (in that order) as soon as possible - The HOS will then notify the parents and will decide whether the field trip will proceed and how - Keep other children together with a calm supervisor while you search for lost child
+- 2. Call "911' as needed. - 3.
+Notify authorities at trip site and enlist their help - 4.
+Establish a search party and check all areas where child was last seen - 5.
+The teacher must immediately notify the Head of School, Director of Finance or other MEMT member (in that order) as soon as possible - 6.
+The HOS will then notify the parents and will decide whether the field trip will proceed and how - 7.
+Keep other children together with a calm supervisor while you search for lost child

-7.15 ATHLETIC TEAM
+7.15 Athletic Teams and Emergencies